 Map of current and proposed trail alignment

-Work on the trail at Circle C began in early October and is anticipated to be completed in late summer of 2024.
+Work on the trail at Circle C is anticipated to be completed in October 2024.

 Concrete trail under Mopac